poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/burpsuitlab/README.md

-# **Reflected XSS: Bypassing HTML Encoding with Burp Suite**
+# **Bypassing HTML Encoding with Burp Suite**

-Cross-site Scripting (XSS) is a critical security vulnerability that allows attackers to inject and execute malicious scripts within a web application. **Reflected XSS** occurs when a user's input is included in the response of a web application without proper sanitization.
+In Reflected XSS, a user's input is included in the response of a web application without proper sanitization.
+When an application is vulnerable to Reflected XSS, an attacker can exploit the application by injecting a malicious script in the input field.

-A specific type of this attack, **Reflected XSS in JS string with HTML encoding.**, arises when user input is inserted into a JavaScript string without proper encoding, allowing attackers to manipulate script execution.
 In this lab, we will simulate **Reflected XSS** in a vulnerable web application and systematically **test all possible HTML tags** using **Burp Suite** to find an effective payload.
 By doing so, we will learn how attackers exploit such vulnerabilities and understand the importance of strong security measures.

 ## **Objective**